RoyalIcing/collected-source-appengine/readme.md

 ### 3. Run `make dev`.
 You server will be available at <http://localhost:8080/>

+### 4. Open <http://localhost:8000/datastore> to see the local development database.

 ## Deploying

 ### 1. Copy **app.yaml** to a **app.prod.yaml** file, and add: